michaels2533/swe-2-5-solo-project_palette-picker/README.md

 }
 ```

-Thanks to ES6 modules, you can just use `import` to import this object of objects into your code.
+Thanks to ES6 modules and Vite, you can just use `import` to import this object of objects into your code.

 ```js
 import palettes from './palettes.json'